 Keep It Short

-Many popular podcasts and radio shows specifically request brief and concise pitches that get to the point in a paragraph or in 250 words or less.
+Many popular podcasts specifically request brief, concise pitches that get to the point in a paragraph or in 250 words or less.
 The majority of podcasters prefer pitches that are 200 words or less.
-Therefore, your pitch should be clear as quickly as possible.
+Your pitch should be clear as quickly as possible.
 Whoever is reading your pitch shouldn't have to dig through text to find your story.

 Highlight what their audience will learn or gain, not just what you want to promote.
 Use a short bio, bullet-pointed topic ideas, and a clear subject line.
 Keep your email under 200 words.